By-Nordenfelt-AB/lulo/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/carlnordenfelt/lulo/badge.svg?targetFile=package.json)](https://snyk.io/test/github/carlnordenfelt/lulo?targetFile=package.json)

 lulo is a tiny plugin based framework for working with AWS CloudFormation Custom Resources.
-The purpose of lulo is to promote reuse of logic written for CustomResources and thus really make AWS CloudFormation as powerful as it can be.
+The purpose of lulo is to promote reuse of logic written for CustomResources.

-With just a few lines of code you are ready to use all [published plugins](https://carlnordenfelt.github.io/lulo/plugins.html) and if you can't find what you need, plugins are easy to write and can be either be published as npm modules or be used a plain nodejs modules in your own project.
+With just a few lines of code you are ready to use all [published plugins](https://carlnordenfelt.github.io/lulo/plugins.html) and if you can't find what you need, plugins are easy to write and can be either be published as npm modules or be used a plain nodejs modules exported within your own project.

 The goal is of course to build a substantial plugin repository so please, contribute! :)